 I started my round the world trip in Beijing, China in late February of 2008.
 From there I traveled to Japan, Australia, New Zealand, Thailand, Malaysia, Singapore, Vietnam, Cambodia, back to Thailand and back through China to come home to Portland.
 I spent two months in Portland (we have amazing summers), before heading to Eastern Europe.
 From Budapest, Hungary, I travelled to Romania, Bulgaria, Turkey, Greece, Spain, Morocco, and then back to Spain before taking the slow boat (a transatlantic) back to the States (via Portugal & Bahamas).
 After spending the holidays in Portland, I finished up my travels in Costa Rica and came back to Oregon.

 Post-RTW I found a job, got a cat, bought a house, and fell in love with Portland all over again.
-[Not all at once] And after almost four years at a travel company promoting independent and long-term travel, I just took the leap to self-employment.
+[Not all at once] And after almost four years at a travel company promoting independent and long-term travel, I took the leap to self-employment.
 I now work with small to mid-size businesses and startups helping them grow their businesses through email marketing, content strategy, and analytics.
 Know of a cool company that needs to send better emails?
 Send them my way.

 FAQ: What does “Powered by Tofu mean”?

 I’ve been a vegetarian all my life, so it’s always been a running joke that I’m “powered by tofu.”
 We even made t-shirts in high school that said “powered by tofu” with a tofu block on them.
 Alas, I swear that PETA stole my line for their Powered by Tofu shirt that was all over the Internet a few years ago.
 Great minds think alike. :) Anyway, while I still cook vegetarian, I consider myself a “pescatarian” now, since I eat fish, and bacon.
 I won’t be changing my blog to Powered by Bacon, so Powered by Tofu it is.